 \section{Introduction}

-Large language models (LLMs) are increasingly trained as interactive agents via reinforcement learning (RL), where the model acts over multiple turns in an environment and learns from feedback obtained through interaction rather than from static corpora \cite{nakano2022webgptbrowserassistedquestionansweringhuman, zhou2024archertraininglanguagemodel, zhou2025sweetrltrainingmultiturnllm}.
-To this end, recent works have taken strides in developing diverse practical frameworks for multi-turn RL training of LLM agents \cite{wang2025ragenunderstandingselfevolutionllm, luo2025agentlightningtrainai, xi2025agentgymrltrainingllmagents, cao2025skyrlagentefficientrltraining, cui2025processreinforcementimplicitrewards, slime_github}.
-Across these systems, the training loop typically alternates between (i) generating rollouts for a batch of prompts, i.e., trajectories of corresponding agent–environment interactions, and (ii) updating the policy via policy-gradient methods (e.g., PPO \cite{schulman2017proximalpolicyoptimizationalgorithms} and GRPO \cite{shao2024deepseekmathpushinglimitsmathematical}), using trajectory-level returns or per-turn rewards obtained from the environment.
+Large language models (LLMs) are increasingly trained as interactive agents via reinforcement learning (RL), where the model acts over multiple turns in an environment and learns from feedback obtained through interaction rather than from static corpora \citep{nakano2022webgptbrowserassistedquestionansweringhuman, zhou2024archertraininglanguagemodel, zhou2025sweetrltrainingmultiturnllm}.
+Recent works have taken strides in developing diverse practical frameworks for multi-turn RL training of LLM agents \citep{wang2025ragenunderstandingselfevolutionllm, luo2025agentlightningtrainai, xi2025agentgymrltrainingllmagents, cao2025skyrlagentefficientrltraining, cui2025processreinforcementimplicitrewards, slime_github}.
+Across these systems, the training loop typically alternates between (i) generating rollouts for a batch of prompts, i.e., trajectories of agent–environment interactions, and (ii) updating the policy via policy gradient methods (e.g., PPO \citep{schulman2017proximalpolicyoptimizationalgorithms} and GRPO \citep{shao2024deepseekmathpushinglimitsmathematical}), using trajectory-level returns or per-turn rewards obtained from the environment.